chmouel/gh-workon/README.md

 When you have the `-F` it will use the issue number directly and not try to choose any via fzf (useful if you have a old issue reaching the gh issue list limit)

+You can specify the flag `-p` to prompt for a branch (with fzf) from where the new branch or worktree will start from.

+You can specify a -w with a basedir as argument to have a worktree created in the basedir (with the issue name appended) and a new branch.

 ## Git hooks